CROH-Lab/Standard-Operating-Procedures/Coral Sampling Protocol.md

  - "Individual ID", "DNA sample", The date.
 Fill with ~750uL of DMSO
  - "Individual ID", "RNA sample", the date.
 Fill with ~750uL of RNALater
 2. Using a pair of bone shears or cuticle clippers, rinse the tool in the first beaker of RODI water, then swirl the tool in the 10% bleach solution, then rinse again in the second beaker of RODI water.
 3. Snip off 2-5mm of coral tissue and skeleton from the colony, making sure to use a distal portion of the coral.
-Add it to the NDA tube.
+Add it to the DNA tube.
 4. Repeat step 2
 5. Repeat step 3, but place the new microfragment in the RNA tube.
+6. Place both tubes in a well-labeled box in the ultra-low freezer for storage.

+## Holobiont sampling
 ### **<ins>Sonicator</ins>**
 - Sonicator probe should already be vertical in housing with converter cable coming out the top, if not, then attach the probe to the converter with the supplied wrenches